 Stepping into a small dining room, I found a table that is reminiscent of a family table-because indeed it is, which is another reminder of how much of a family affair Mosca's is.
 It's obvious that Mary Jo and her daughter Lisa are cut from the same cloth: dark hair and eyes, easy smiles, expressive hands, and tuned to their surroundings.
 A little while later, Lisa's husband Thomas walks through, and their three-year-old son John rides by on a red trike with a wave and a grin.
 He is definitely front-of-the-house material.

 Having been in business since 1946, there's been a bit of writing about Mosca's food and history.
 Calvin Trillin once "tried to get the Nobel Peace Prize for the late Lisa Mosca (Lisa's grandmother)… for the perfection of her baked oysters.
 They gave it to Kissinger that year."
 However, there's not much written about the family, what it's like to run this icon, and who the personalities are who keep Mosca's going-not just day-after-day, but year-after-year and decade-after-decade.
 "I have good days, but sometimes I wonder what I'm doing here and why I'm still doing what I'm doing," Mary Jo admits.
 "Then a customer will tell me what a great meal and a great time they had, or how they ate here, ten, twenty years ago, and everything was exactly the same.
 And [then] I'm all smiles again."
-Despite the exhaustion of devotion, work is its
+Despite the exhaustion of devotion, work is its own reward.

 A quick trip around the dining area shows it to be simplistic to the point of innocence: wood floors, white table clothes, and a small bar.
 The photos, paintings, and prints that adorn the restaurant are reminiscent of your aunt's house getting ready for a big gathering-Thanksgiving dinner and/or family reunion.
 It's relaxing.
 It's evident that people come here to eat and enjoy each other's company.